The Short Story

 Below is a list of our current posts on editing for grammar.
 (I’ve temporarily removed a few, but I’m posting a revised or brand-new grammar article at least once per month.)
 Each indexed topic links to an article with practical guidelines and tips.

-How do I find typos and missing words?
+How do you find typos and missing words?

-How do I connect complete thoughts (independent clauses)? [forthcoming]
+How do you connect complete thoughts in a sentence?

-How do I connect partial thoughts (dependent clauses) to a sentence? [forthcoming]
+How do you connect partial thoughts (dependent clauses) to a sentence? [forthcoming]

-How do I connect phrases to a sentence? [forthcoming]
+How do you connect phrases to a sentence? [forthcoming]

-How do I connect fragments to a sentence? [forthcoming]
+How do you connect fragments to a sentence? [forthcoming]

 What is the most logical word order for a sentence? [forthcoming]